01bdog20/MythicMobsProjects/README.md

 <!-- This is a comment.
 It will not be displayed in the rendered output. -->

 # Bdog's MythicMobs Projects <a name="TOP"></a>
-A repository for my mythic mob projects
+A repository for my mythic mob projects.
+Plugins involved: MythicMobs, ModelEngine, MythicCrucible, Libsdisguises All files should work on 1.19.2.

 ## Table of Contents
 - [Visibility Scoreboard System](#Visibility)